 Think of their webbed feet as snow boots.
 Their feet also differ in shape from other dog breeds.
-If you closely observe a Huskies paw, you will notice it tends to have an “oval-like” medium-sized shape.
+If you closely observe a Huskies paw, you will notice it tends to have an “oval-like” or triangular medium-sized shape.

 Since working dogs need cushioning beneath their paws to maintain their active lifestyle and Huskies have been employed for pulling sleds, this cushioning is a gift of nature for these gorgeous canines.

 Many other winter dogs possess the same trait because the purpose remains the same irrespective of the breed; to provide dogs with ease and convenience when walking through snowy areas.